tiwahusoftware/tiwahusoftware.github.io/apps/cw-sim/index.md

 #### Build Image

+See the layout of your cards change dynamically as you make changes.
 Toggle zoom by tapping on the build image or using the F11 key.
+The view can be customized with commands in the *View* menu.

 #### Workbench List

-Click a card in the workbench list to see its details.
-Weapons cards include a unique display of probable roll results when attacking.
+Click the name of a card in the workbench list to see its details.
+Weapons cards include a unique display of probable roll results when used in an attack.

-Remove cards from the list with the red X.
+Remove cards from your build with the red X.

-Duplicate cards or swap cards with the buttons under the remove button.
+Duplicate or swap cards with buttons under the remove button.
+Cards can also be replaced by tapping their cost.

 Cards that do not have complete rules in simulations will show a warning symbol next to their name in the list.
 They can be used in builds and simulations, but may skew simulation results.
 If you want to see how well they work, just try them in your next game!